reichesf/SimpleSpringBootWebApp/README.md

-SimpleWebApp
+SimpleSpringBootWebApp

 Simple web application using SpringBoot with a RestController.
-Does nothing more than simple GET.
+Does nothing more than simple GETs.